 Food for thought: What is more important to you… your religion or your relationship with Jesus?

-Prayer: Abba Father, may we be reminded that you sent your son into this world, not for religion.
-After all, he did away with the ‘law’.
+Prayer: Abba Father, may we be reminded that You sent Your Son into this world, not for religion.
+After all, He did away with the ‘law’.
 You desire a relationship with us.
-May we never forget that in our quest to please you.
-Seek ye first your righteousness… to your glory, honor, and praise Lord.
+May we never forget that in our quest to please You.
+Seek ye first Your righteousness… to Your glory, honour, and praise Lord.
 Amen

 May God’s grace, mercy, and peace be with you.
 Amen